 Way 1: Through Windows PowerShell

-You can check the cluster size on your NTFS drive via Windows PowerShell.
+You can check the NTFS allocation unit size of your hard drive via Windows PowerShell.

 Step 1: Right-click the Start icon on your desktop and then select Windows PowerShell (Admin).